 Grasp the bar in a pronated grip, which means your palms are facing forward.
 Lift the bar off of the rack, when you’ve straightened your arms, slowly lower it so it is about level with the upper portions of your shoulders.
 Make sure that you inhale while lowering the bar.

 Press the bar back upwards as you exhale back out.
 Be sure to be mindful of contracting your shoulder muscles as you perform the upwards motion.

 Perform 10 to 12 of these exercises for a total of 3 sets.

 Easy Does It

-Also, it is always advised that you train with a spotter.
-This not only can help to motivate you, but a spotter can also assist your form, or help you to grind out those last couple of tough reps.
-And lastly, a training partner can spot you when you’re lifting more than your usual amount of weight, so that you don’t injure yourself, or at least lower the chances of that happening.
+Also, it is always advised that you train with a spotter if you don’t have a device like a smith machine.
+This can help to motivate you and a spotter can assist your form.
+A training partner can spot you when you’re lifting more than your usual amount of weight to keep you safe from a lifting injury.

 We also always advise checking with your doctor about weight loss programs / training programs before you start them.
 Younger adults and older adults alike should be checking with their doctor, especially if you have any medical conditions (e.g. blood pressure issues.)
 If your budget allows it, starting out with a certified personal trainer can help you start strength training consistently.